GreenFarmCsa/greenfarm/README.md

 The technical architecture of green farm includes three layers: app, server and infrastructure.
 1. The app layer includes ijkplayer, HTML5, Vue, arkit and other technologies.
-2. The server layer includes Nginx, IBM Machine Learning, IBM Federated Learning and other technologies.
+2. The server layer includes Nginx, Hyperledger Fabric, Machine Learning, Federated Learning and other technologies.
-3. The infrastructure layer includes IBM Blockchain, IBM Cloud Object Storage, IBM Waston and other technologies.
+3. The infrastructure layer includes IBM Blockchain, IBM Object Storage, IBM Waston and other technologies.

 ## Long description